 Before you start exploring opportunities in Greece you need to define what you are really looking for

-Working abroad sounds like an adventure to many people.
-However, job search in Greece requires more than just the obvious Greek CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find Greece jobs.
+Work abroad sounds like an adventure to many people.
+However, a Greece job search requires more than just the obvious Greece CV with Greece cover letter writing and translation, it requires thorough preparation for passing of Greece job interview.
+You will experience problems that probably did not even come to your mind when you decided to find work in Greece.

 Time: GMT + 2 (GMT + 3 from last Sunday in March to last Sunday in October).

 Annual vacation: The majority of Greeks take annual vacations during school holidays, particularly during the summer months of July and August.

 - Summer holidays – between 1 July and August 31

 - Autumn holidays - between 27 October and 2 November

 - Christmas holidays - between 22 December and 4 January of next year

 - Winter holidays – between 23 February and 1 March

 - Easter holidays – between 6 April and 19 April